blogs-payne/BlogSource/source/_posts/详探Redis-conf.md

 repl-diskless-sync-delay 5

 -----------------------------------------------------------------------------
-WARNING: RDB diskless load is experimental.
+WARNING : RDB diskless load is experimental.
 Since in this setup the replica does not immediately store an RDB on disk, it may cause data loss during failovers.
 RDB diskless load + Redis modules not handling I/O reads may also cause Redis to abort in case of I/O errors during the initial synchronization